sparky713/ToDo/README.md

 - As a user, I want to be able to add a course to my course list (done)
 - As a user, I want to be able to remove a course from my course list (done)
 - As a user, I want to be able to view all my courses in the course list (done)
+- As a user, I want to be able to set a start and end time for my courses (done)

-- As a user, I want to be able to add a task to my to-do list (done)
+- As a user, I want to be able to add a task to my task list (done)
-- As a user, I want to be able to remove a task from my to-do list (done)
+- As a user, I want to be able to remove a task from my task list (done)
+- As a user, I want to be able to complete a task from my task list (done)
-- As a user, I want to be able to view all my tasks in my to-do list (done)
+- As a user, I want to be able to view all my completed tasks (done)
-- As a user, I want to be able to view tasks specific to a course (done)
+- As a user, I want to be able to view all my tasks in my task list (done)
 - As a user, I want to be able to set a deadline for my tasks (done)

-- As a user, I want to be able to set a start and end time for my courses (done)
+- As a user, I want to be able to save my tasks to file (done)

-- As a user, I want to be able to save my tasks to file
+- As a user, I want to be able to save my courses to file (done)
-- As a user, I want to be able to save my courses to file
+- As a user, I want to be able to save my completed tasks to file (done)
-- As a user, I want to be able to load my tasks list from file
+- As a user, I want to be able to load my tasks list from file (done)
-- As a user, I want to be able to load my courses from file
+- As a user, I want to be able to load my courses from file (done)
+- As a user, I want to be able to load my completed tasks to file (done)